Hello and welcome to the second section on the forex trading course.

 Technical analysis traces its origins to Charles Dow.
 Dow is considered to be the father of technical analysis after his famous Dow theory.

 Technical analysis combines different methods such as using indicators and observing historical price movements.
 Forex traders make use of indicators to determine what price was doing in the past.
-Based on this, they can determine how price will behave when it approaches a previous price level.
+Based on this, they can determine how the price will behave when it approaches a previous price level.

 There are many ways to bell a cat, and there are many ways to use technical analysis.
 The important point to note is that traders should have enough familiarity in using technical analysis in forex.